-Jurisdictions that do not have standards setting organizations or prescribed financial reporting frameworks
+Jurisdictions that do not have standards setting organisations or prescribed financial reporting frameworks

-When an entity is registered or operating in a jurisdiction that does not have an authorized or recognized standards setting organization, or where use of the financial reporting framework is not prescribed by law or regulation, management identifies a financial reporting framework to be applied in the preparation of the financial statements.
+When an entity is registered or operating in a jurisdiction that does not have an authorised or recognised standards setting organisation, or where use of the financial reporting framework is not prescribed by law or regulation, management identifies a financial reporting framework to be applied in the preparation of the financial statements.
 Appendix 2 contains guidance on determining the acceptability of financial reporting frameworks in such circumstances.